microsoft/r-server-hospital-length-of-stay/Visualize_Results.md

  <br/>
  <img src="images/vis1.png" >

-2. In the Query Editor, with the first Query selected (Metadata_Facilities), click on the `Advanced Editor`.
+2. In the Query Editor, with the first Query selected (Metadata_Facilities), if the data table does not appear, click on the `Advanced Editor`.
  <br/>
  <img src="images/vis2.png" >

 3. In the dialog, replace the pathname with the the path from your computer.
-If you are on a VM deployed from Cortana Intelligence Gallery, replace the user name with the name you used to login to the VM.
 Click `Done` on the dialog.
  <br/>
  <img src="images/vis3.png" >